How to Legally Hire Independent Contractors Worldwide

 Some countries also require obtaining an independent contractor license, which can help with avoiding misclassification risks.

-Some countries do not use the "independent contractor" classification to make matters even more confusing.
-They may use different terms and classifications, such as entrepreneur, auto-entrepreneur, sole-trader, freelancer, etc. Be sure to use the proper compliance documents based on the structure the worker has.
+Some countries do not use the "independent contractor" and may use different terms and classifications, such as entrepreneur, auto-entrepreneur, sole-trader, freelancer, etc. Be sure to use the proper compliance documents based on the structure the worker has.

 Create a robust independent contractor agreement